-- (1) Thirty-four percent of funds as a base allocation to all community colleges (\$21,760,000). - (2) Thirty-three percent of funds to community colleges with below average enrollment in transfer-level mathematics or English courses (\$21,120,000). - (3) Thirty-three percent of these funds shall be awarded to community colleges with below average rates of students successfully completing transfer-level mathematics or English courses within one year of their first attempt in the discipline (\$21,120,000).
+- Thirty-four percent of funds as a base allocation to all community colleges (\$21,760,000). - Thirty-three percent of funds to community colleges with below average enrollment in transfer-level mathematics or English courses (\$21,120,000). - Thirty-three percent are awarded to community colleges with below average rates of students successfully completing transfer-level mathematics or English courses within one year of their first attempt in the discipline (\$21,120,000).